-Charles John Huffam Dickens was the most popular British novelist of the Victorian era, responsible for some of English literature's most iconic characters.
-The continuing popularity of his novels and short stories is such that they have never gone out of print.
+Charles Dickens (1812 – 70) was the most popular British novelist of the Victorian era, responsible for some of English literature's most iconic characters, including Ebenezer Scrooge, David Copperfield, Oliver Twist and Miss Havisham.
+The enduring appeal of his novels and short stories is such that they have never gone out of print.